PeriHub/PeriLab.jl/docs/src/devLog.md

     22. compute class

 ## Design decisions
 Each vector entry for a value exists for all nodes, also if the node does not have this property in a block.
-However, the synchronisation is very ugly, because all slave nodes of block with value I need the entry at the other core to.
+However, the synchronisation is very ugly, because all responder nodes of block with value I need the entry at the other core to.
 If not it will lead nowhere if MPI communication occurs

     IO
     nodesets are not defined yet in Exodus.jl